 The past 13 months of employment may include a period of unpaid leave of no more than 30 calendar days.
 ‘Unpaid leave’ is here defined as including: temporary layoffs; time off without pay; study leave; unpaid maternity, paternity or parental leave; and strike.

 Any employment that accrues pension counts towards the required 20-year work history.
-Work done before the age of 23 may also be counted as long as it has accrued pension.
+Work done while 18–22 years of age is also included the employment history required for job alternation leave.
 For the purposes of this assessment, the following are considered tantamount to employment: maternity, paternity and parental leave on a daily allowance; child care leave; military or non-military service; and absence due to illness or occupational accident.
 Also, any employment and time tantamount to employment during which you have been insured and in an EU area country counts towards your work history.
-Submit reports of such employment to KOKO-kassa.
+Submit reports of such employment to KOKO.

 If you have already taken job alternation leave, you may not take a new job alternation leave before you have been back at work for 5 years.

 You cannot be paid job alternation compensation if:

 - you continue to receive a salary, holiday pay or other pay or compensation from your employer (fringe benefits that you continue to enjoy during job alternation leave do not qualify as pay),

 - you are undergoing military service, women’s voluntary military service or non-military service,

 - you are serving a prison sentence in a penal institution,

 - you are in full-time employment for a period of more than 2 weeks with an employer other than your own employer,